Welcome to the home of the Lincolnshire Land Rover Club

 Vehicle sharing/Double Driving/Navigators is now permitted at this time with the following guidance being upheld:-

-You can now have a Navigator provided they are either from your own household, in your “social bubble” or if both the driver and the navigator wear PPE.
+You can now have a Navigator provided they are either from your own household or if both the driver and the navigator wear PPE.
 Acceptable PPE includes a full face helmet with visor closed or a close fitting balaclava or mask.
 Gloves must also be worn.

 Vehicle sharing is now permitted.
-If the person sharing is from the same household or in your “Social Bubble” no PPE is required whilst competing.
+If the person sharing is from the same household PPE is not required.
 If the other person is not from your own household then the vehicle should be sanitised between the users on touch points such as handbrake, steering wheel gearstick etc. Persons sharing a vehicle should be positioned within the running order for events to enable adequate cleaning to be done between runs.